|Pregnancy food safety

 Practical step

-check the label for pasteurized milk, keep it cold, and choose a cooked version if the source is unclear
+check the label for pasteurized milk, ask restaurants if they can verify it, and choose a cooked option if the source is unclear

 Call for symptoms medical_services